Talcum Powder Lawsuit

 Johnson & Johnson Knew of the Risk of Ovarian Cancer from Talcum Powder Use

-Internal documentation suggests it knew about the cancer link as early as 1997.
+Internal documentation suggests it knew about the ovarian cancer link as early as 1997.
 Nonetheless, the company continued to sell talc products without warning consumers about increased cancer risks.

 Not only did the company keep the product on the market despite the risk of developing ovarian malignancy, but it also tried to play an active role in the debate denying the link between ovarian tissue cancers and using talcum powder.